What are your marketing goals in the next quarter or year? Is it to…

 This four-letter word may be the final step that gets buyers to walk through your doors.
 Let BoFu buyers know about free trials or consultations.
 Once the customer has directly interacted with your product or consulted with your employers, they will feel more confident about their purchasing decision.

 Buyers have already made the effort to engage with your business.
 Reward them for their effort (and create a sense of urgency to buy) with an exclusive offer.
 Similar to a free trial or consultation, these offers add extra value to their purchase.
 Limited edition discounts and offers create a sense of urgency that encourage an immediate purchase.

 BoFu buyers are one step away from becoming active promoters of your brand; show them the role that they could play by sharing user-generated content.
 UGC is a powerful conversion tool; 41% of consumers only need to see 1-4 pieces of UGC before they are convinced to take action and purchase a product.
 The best part about user-generated content?
 It’s free.
 Get previous buyers to create content that converts.

 Content Marketing Agency: How Digital Squad Can Move Your Customers Down the Sales Funnel

 Creating a comprehensive content marketing strategy requires creating high-quality content and placing it where customers will find it at the appropriate stages of the sales funnel.
-By combining expertise in SEO practices and digital marketing, Digital Squad can help your business make the most of your content to generate more leads and close more sales.
+By combining expertise in SEO practices and digital marketing, Digital Squad, an Auckland SEO company, can help your business make the most of your content to generate more leads and close more sales.
 With expertise in SEO services, Facebook marketing Auckland, LinkedIn marketing, AdWords management agency Auckland, let us help you.